.jpg)

 - Taylor

-Kate - Thank you for these tips!
+Thank you for these tips!
 Am running out to get white foam core this weekend.
-Looking forward to better-looking blog pics.
+Looking forward to better-looking blog pics. 🙂

-The Mrs @ Success Along the Weigh - Excellent tips and I hope the hubby doesn’t think I’ve lost my mind and tried to hone my fort building skills when he sees I’ve ripped the sheets off the bed!
+Excellent tips and I hope the hubby doesn’t think I’ve lost my mind and tried to hone my fort building skills when he sees I’ve ripped the sheets off the bed! 😉

 Cheers